cisagov/ScubaGear/baselines/teams.md

 Data loss prevention (DLP) helps prevent both accidental leakage of sensitive information as well as intentional exfiltration of data.
 DLP forms an integral part of securing Microsoft Teams.
-There are several commercial DLP solutions available that document support for M365.
+There are several commercial DLP solutions available documenting support for M365.
 Microsoft themselves offers DLP services, controlled within the Microsoft Purview compliance portal.
 Agencies may select any service that fits their needs and meets the requirements outlined in this baseline setting.
 The DLP solution selected by an agency should offer services comparable to those offered by Microsoft.

-Though use of Microsoft’s DLP solution is not strictly required, guidance for configuring Microsoft’s DLP solution can be found in following section of the CISA M365 Security Configuration Baseline for Defender for Office 365.
+Though using Microsoft’s DLP solution is not strictly required, guidance for configuring Microsoft’s DLP solution can be found in following section of the CISA M365 Security Configuration Baseline for Defender for Office 365.

 - [Data Loss Prevention \| CISA M365 Security Configuration Baseline for Defender for Office 365](./defender.md#4-data-loss-prevention)